 Motorway is an online comparison service for selling your car that launched in 2017.
 It compares the prices that are offered from some car buying services and dealerships, but it’s important to note that not all options are shown on their site, as they can only work with approved partners.
 In this guide we take a look at the alternative options if you are considering selling your car through Motorway.

-Webuyanycar.com is the UK’s biggest online car buyer and have bought over 2 million cars since 2006.
-With over 325 branches across the UK, it is extremely easy to sell your car to webuyanycar.com, with an average drive time to a branch of less than 15 minutes.
+Webuyanycar is the UK’s biggest online car buyer and have bought over 3 million cars since 2006.
+With over 500 branches across the UK, it is extremely easy to sell your car to webuyanycar, with an average drive time to a branch of less than 13 minutes.

-To sell your car to webuyanycar.com, all you need to do is enter your registration and get a free online valuation in less than 60 seconds.
-If you’re happy with your valuation, you can book an appointment at your closest branch and have the money in your bank the same day, by choosing the Premier Payment option.
+To sell your car to webuyanycar, all you need to do is enter your registration and get a free online valuation in less than 30 seconds.
+If you’re happy with your valuation, you can book an appointment at your closest branch and have the money in your bank within 15 minutes, by choosing the Immediate Payment option.

 Selling a car privately may be a viable option for trying to achieve the best price, but will come at the expense of your time, may be a lot of extra hassle and there’s no guarantee that your car will actually sell.
 You will also need to advertise your car for sale, which is time consuming and could be costly if your car doesn’t sell after you’ve paid fees to list it on some of the online car classifieds.

 When selling a car privately, you may need to be prepared to meet people at your home, haggle with prospective buyers over your price and know how to stay safe when selling a car.
 Car buying sites such as webuyanycar and Motorway are considered much safer due to dealing with legitimate businesses, with proven track records.